Types of Degrees Marine Maintenance Majors Are Getting

 Online Marine Maintenance Programs

-In 2019-2020, 48 schools offered a marine maintenance/fitter and ship repair technology/technician program of some type.
+In the 2020-2021 academic year, 51 schools offered some type of marine maintenance/fitter and ship repair technology/technician program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|